irshadbaruah/Credit_Risk_Analysis/README.md

 Q7: Is it beneficial for the company if the customer pays the credit card bill after the due date? (express your views as a business strategy analyst with a short example)

 For the below question consider yourself as a credit risk manager.
 Which information variables you will use to calculate the credit card limit and the risk associated with it for an individual customer?
 Also, give the reason for your choice.
-(Example-Bureau score)
+(Example-Bureau score)........